mserier/mserier.github.io/_posts/2020-6-13-Voxel-System.md

 ## Code

-To finally get to it, I have made a function that
+To finally get to it, This is the function to create a single chunk.
-1. Loops through all the positions of the chunk.
+1. It loops through all the positions of the chunk.
 2. For every position it gets the associated chunkPoints.
 3. Looks up which shape the voxel should have (from the triangulation table)
 4. Converts the shape to 3D coordinates in the world so we can generate the mesh.